Badori01/nav2009-vat-automation/README.md

 End Function
 ```
 ## 🚀 How to Run the Macro

-1. Convert your extracted **NAV 2009** PDF report to Excel.
+1. Download the data report from **Microsoft Dynamics NAV 2009** in **PDF** format.
+2. Convert the downloaded PDF file into an Excel sheet using **I love pdf**.
-2. Open the converted workbook and press `ALT + F11` to trigger the VBA editor.
-3. Click `Insert` -> `Module` and paste the script above.
+3. Open the converted Excel workbook.
+4. Press `ALT + F11` to open the VBA editor, click `Insert` -> `Module`, and paste the macro code.
-4. Close the editor, return to your Excel sheet, and press `ALT + F8`.
-5. Select `CleanMergeAndFilterColumnH` and click **Run**.
+5. Close the editor, return to your Excel sheet, press `ALT + F8`, select `CleanMergeAndFilterColumnH`, and click **Run**.

 ---

 ### 💡 Project Notes & Optimization
+* **Manual Prep Integration:** This macro is tailored specifically to handle the structural formatting anomalies generated after converting system PDFs via *I love pdf*.
-* **Automated Reconciliation:** This script includes an active validation pass that automatically matches positive and negative ledger balances based on `Credit Mem` conditions.
+* **Automated Reconciliation:** Once the raw Excel is ready, the script executes a validation pass that automatically matches positive and negative ledger balances based on `Credit Mem` conditions.
-* **Dual-Row Elimination:** Once matching records are detected across identical columns (A, E, and F), both offsetting lines are cleanly purged from the sheet.
+* **Dual-Row Elimination:** When offsetting records are verified across identical columns (A, E, and F), both lines are cleanly purged from the final sheet.
-* **Process Safeguards:** Includes integrated bottom-up loops to prevent row-skipping errors and fires a final success notification box upon completion.
+* **Process Safeguards:** Includes integrated bottom-up loops to prevent row-skipping errors and displays a final success notification box upon completion.